apache/calcite/TUTORIAL.md

 The table implementations we have seen so far are fine as long as the tables don't contain a great deal of data.
 But if your customer table has, say, a hundred columns and a million rows, you would rather that the system did not retrieve all of the data for every query.
-You would like Optiq to negotiate with the adapter and find a more efficient way of accessing the data.
+You would like Calcite to negotiate with the adapter and find a more efficient way of accessing the data.

 This negotiation is a simple form of query optimization.
-Optiq supports query optimization by adding <i>planner rules</i>.
+Calcite supports query optimization by adding <i>planner rules</i>.
 Planner rules operate by looking for patterns in the query parse tree (for instance a project on top of a certain kind of table), and